typesense/typesense-website/docs-site/content/guide/supabase-full-text-search.md

 $$ LANGUAGE plpgsql;
 ```

-Before a cron job can communicate with Typesense, row data must be converted into NDJSON.
 The following PL/pgSQL function converts unsynced rows into NDJSON and then upserts them into Typesense in bulk.
 If the upsert fails, the tracking table *products_sync_tracker* will be reverted to reflect this failure.
 By incorporating the function into a cron job, syncing at intervals becomes possible natively in PostgreSQL without the use of external servers.
 Though this is impressive, it does take up database resources.
-These functions should be set-up to act quickly, so it is important to keep the sync size relatively low.
+These functions should be set-up to finish quickly, so it is important to keep the sync size relatively low.
 By default, requests made by the *HTTP* extension timeout after 5 seconds.
 However, this can be changed by modifying the global variable *http.timeout_msec*.

 #### Modifying HTTP Timeout